uwiger/gproc/doc/gproc.md

 Updates the cached value as well as underlying environment.

-This function should be exercised with caution, as it affects the larger environment outside gproc.
-This function modifies the cached value, and then proceeds to update the underlying environment (OS environment variable or application environment variable).<a name="set_value-2"></a>
+This function should be exercised with caution, as it affects the larger
+environment outside gproc.
+This function modifies the cached value, and then
+proceeds to update the underlying environment (OS environment variable or
+application environment variable).

+When the `mnesia` alternative is used, gproc will try to update any existing object, changing only the `Pos` position.
+If no such object exists, it will create a new object, setting any other attributes (except `Pos` and the key) to `undefined`.<a name="set_value-2"></a>

 <h3>set_value/2</h3>